Microcanonical Path Integrals and the Holography of small Black Hole Interiors: Acknowledgements

 \section{Acknowledgements}

 It is a pleasure to thank Xi Dong, Dan Harlow, Veronika Hubeny, Henry Maxfield, Jonathan Oppenheim, Mukund Rangamani, Douglas Stanford, Aron Wall, and Jason Wien for useful conversations.
+I also thank Juan Pedraza, Andrew Svesko, Watse Sybesma, and Manus Visser for pointing out a typo in an earlier version (including the published version).
 This work was supported in part by a U.S. National Science Foundation under grant number PHY15-04541 and by the University of California.
 Much of this work was performed at the Aspen Center for Physics during the 2017 ACP workshop Information in Quantum Field Theory, which was supported by National Science Foundation grant PHY-1607611.